We measure how we are performing against the Consumer Standards and Tenant Satisfaction Measures through:

 Non-emergency repairs

 Non-emergency repairs completed within the target time frame.
-This compares to 78% in the previous quarter.
-Performance in this area has been affected by a drive to complete older outstanding jobs and also by vacancies in the repairs team.
+This compares to 72.8% in the previous quarter.
+Performance in this area has been affected by a drive to complete older outstanding jobs.

 Diagnosis